networkteam/solr_commands/Readme.md

 ## Features

-* Initialize index queue by site and type
+* [x] Initialize index queue by site and type
+* [x] Delete documents in index which are not in the index queue

+The commands can be used as scheduler tasks.